By Thomas Bohm

 ‘Tightly spaced sans serif typefaces (Century Gothic, Helvetica) are more prone to confusion, because they do not have serifs which add definition to characters’ (Hudson, 2009).

 Other confusing letter combinations are cl, which can be read as a lowercase d; rn, which can be read as a lowercase m; vv, which can be read as a lowercase w (Albert-Jan Pool, 2009); lowercase o (ow), capital O (ow), and 0 (zero), which can be read as each other.
 In OpenType typefaces, a defined (slashed or dotted) zero can be built into the typeface and selected from the typeface/software using the slashed zero option.
-The capital S could be read as 5, Z could be read as 2, LJ or LI/Ll could be read as an uppercase U (as is noticeable in the professional dart player’s name MENSUR SULJOVIĆ).
+The capital S could be read as 5, Z could be read as 2, LJ (capital el and jay) could be read as an uppercase U (as is noticeable in the professional dart player’s name MENSUR SULJOVIĆ).
 There is also the case of a possibly needing to clarify the numbers 6 and 9 by adding an underline to them to mark where the baseline of the numbers is in order to tell what number it is and if it has been turned around, like you see when lottery balls are being extracted from a tumbler on TV or on pool balls.
-There is also the case that a helicopter could need to identify the number on the top of a car’s roof on an official vehicle or ambulance. ce (when tracked/letterspaced tightly) as a œ (diphthong).
+There is also the case that a helicopter could need to identify the number on the top of a car’s roof on an official vehicle or ambulance. ce (when tracked/letterspaced tightly) can be seen as a œ (diphthong).
 Dmytro Perepølkin a data scientist from Norway contacted me via email in 2018.
 He raised an interesting issue regarding letter and symbol misrecognition used for phishing and spoofing purposes.
 Phishing is creating a fake lookalike page of a specific page.
 Spoofing can be defined as duplicating a domain name/phone number/email address/IP and using it for wrong purposes.
 See Figure 10 for an example of what he was suggesting.
 Even though characters in domain names between the www. and .extension are closely standardized, it is still a possibility that problems from letter and symbol misrecognition in domain names and URLs could be used for illegal purposes.
 Figure 10 and 11.